Class Takeaways — The Frinky Science of the Human Mind

-Five lessons in five minutes from Professor Baba Shiv — how to build emotional connections that back up your decisions.
+Five lessons in five minutes: Professor Baba Shiv shows how to build emotional connections that back up your decisions.

 We often think that the best way to sell our ideas is by making rational arguments.
 Yet if we really want to convince others, we also need to make emotional appeals that tap into the brain’s need for excitement, curiosity, and comfort.

 That’s one of the counterintuitive — or “frinky” — insights shared by Stanford GSB professor of marketing Baba Shiv in this video based on his course Designing Solutions by Leveraging the Frinky Science of the Human Mind.

 Full Transcript: The Frinky Science of the Human Mind

 Hi, my name is Baba Shiv.
 I’m a professor of marketing at the Graduate School of Business.
 I’ve been teaching several courses over the years, but my favorite course is the Frinky Science of the Human Mind.